leandrolecca/EyeTrack/README.md

 ```

 ## Future work
-EyeTrack envisions implementing automatic processing of .edf files in *etr.db* dataframe and running the toolbox inmmediatly.
-This will be done by containerizing the pipeline so that the user can invoke the analysis via the data directory and set his own parameter values in a lightway.
-A similar work was done by [Alexander Pastukhov](https://alexander-pastukhov.github.io/eyelinkReader/), but only in R without being containerized.
+EyeTrack envisions implementing automatic processing of .edf files in *etr.db* dataframe and starting the toolbox immediatly.
+This will be done by containerizing the pipeline so that the user can invoke the analysis via the data directory and set their own parameter values in a lightway.
+A similar work was done by [Alexander Pastukhov](https://alexander-pastukhov.github.io/eyelinkReader/), but only in R without containerization.